nasa/openmct/docs/src/tutorials/index.md

 Summarizing these changes:

 * Utilize the exposed `low`, `middle`, and `high` values to populate our labels along the vertical axis.
-Additionally, use the toPercent function to position these from the bottom.
+Additionally, use the `toPercent` function to position these from the bottom.
 * Replace our three hard-coded bars with a repeater that looks at the `telemetryObjects` exposed by the controller and adds one bar each.
-* Position the dashed tick-line using the middle value and the `toPercent` function, lining it up with its `label` to the left.
+* Position the dashed tick-line using the `middle` value and the `toPercent` function, lining it up with its label to the left.
 * At the bottom, repeat a set of labels for the telemetry-providing domain objects, with matching alignment to the bars above.
-We use an existing representation, label, to make this easier.
+We use an existing representation, `label`, to make this easier.

 Finally, we expose our controller from our bundle definition.
 Note that the depends declaration includes both `$scope` as well as the `telemetryHandler`